As of July 1, the process for ending a tenancy for renovations or repairs has changed. See below for more information

 This page is about the requirements to end a tenancy for extensive renovations or repairs.

-Section 49 of the Residential Tenancy Act establishes three basic requirements to end a tenancy for renovations or repairs:
+Section 49.2 of the Residential Tenancy Act establishes four basic requirements to end a tenancy for renovations or repairs:

 Renovations or repairs that are so extensive they require the rental unit to be vacant almost always require permits.
 Permits for renovations or repairs fall under broad categories including building, demolition and plumbing permits.
 These are obtained through local governments.